-Even if you feel fine, it is better to check in with your healthcare provider if you are past the age of fifty.
+Even if you feel fine, it is better to check in with your general physician if you are past the age of fifty.
 Medical tests can help screen for disease, and assess your risk for future medical issues.
 Moreover, these tests encourage a healthier lifestyle and life choices.

 If you are hitting close to this age mark, then read on to find what medical tests you should go for: